ZEISS/zdp-codingcase/README.md

-# Zeiss Machine Data API
+# ZEISS Machine Data API

 This project is a REST API built with TypeScript and Express.js that exposes machine data as JSON.
 It can be run as a local Docker container.